 Why are car insurance rates in Gainesville different from other areas?

-- Number of car accidents
+- Frequency of car accidents

 - Crime levels

-- Number of drivers in the area
+- Total number of drivers in the area

 How can I find the cheapest car insurance in Gainesville?

-Gainesville Insurance FAQs
+Gainesville Auto Insurance FAQs

 What factors affect car insurance quotes in Gainesville?